Coronavirus committee: Meat companies lied about impending shortage and put workers at risk - KESQ

 A spokesman for Perdue, who is currently Chancellor of the University of Georgia, said Perdue “is focused on his new position serving the students of Georgia” and did not provide a comment on the committee report.

-Former President Trump has not responded to CNN Business’s request for comment.
+Former President Trump has not responded to CNN Business’ request for comment.

 False claims of impending meat shortage